ardanlabs/gotraining/00-slides/day1/opening/slide3.md

 </table>

 ### Standard Library
-Go's standard library is rich with packages that provide just about all the functionality a systems programmer would ever need.
+Go's standard library is rich with functionality that provide a lot of functionality without having to use 3rd party packages.
 Check out the link and see for yourself.
 [Standard Library](http://golang.org/pkg/)

 ### [Previous Slide](slide2.md) | [Next Slide](slide4.md)
 ___